cornyyumi/MSA-2022-Phase-2--Backend/2. Backend/MSA.Phase2.Weatherman/MSA.Phase2.Weatherman/README.md

 - `Delete`: Delete the existing Weather information from database by entering a city name.

 There are two configuration files for 'Production' and 'Development' environments.
-Having mutiple confiuration files are useful as it can easily configure the settings of our environment.
+Having mutiple confiuration files are useful as it can easily configure the settings depending on the build environment.

 When the application is ran in the `Production` environment, it will use the sqlite database 'WeatherDatabase.sqlite' to get, add, update, delete the data.

 When the application is ran in the `Development` environment, it will use the in-memory database to to get, add, update, delete the data.\
 This is espcially useful for the development stage as it has a faster access speed than a real database, and data stored in in-memory database will be reset each time the the application is started.

+I have setup the launch settings so if you application on Visual Studio 2022 (highly recommennded), you will be able to switch between the `Production` and `Development` environment.
+[img]

 ### Section Two